mikebronner/laravel-governor/README.md

 ## Configuration
 Once you have published the assets, you will be able to customize the configuration of Governor for Laravel in `/app/config/genealabs-laravel-governor.php`.
+(See the Examples section for what the default config file looks like.)
-There are only two aspects to this:
+There are only three aspects to this:
 - The master layout view (Blade template), by default it includes a bare-bones layout.
 Customizing this to your own view lets it adopt your site's theme (as long as it is a Bootstrap theme).
+- The blade section used to display body content in your layout template.
+Change this to what your blade layout template uses.
 - The field you want to use as a display name field.
 This defaults to `name`, but you can use email, or any other field in the User model (you can also create your own custom attribute getter to concatenate fields, etc.).